nrz/ylikuutio/README.md

 A: Ylikuutio targets OpenGL version 3.3.

 Q: Are there plans to support other graphics APIs?
-A: Newer OpenGL versions may be supported in the future, but so far OpenGL 3.3 fulfils my requirements.
-Vulkan needs to be considered.
+A: Vulkan will be supported in the future.
+Support for newer OpenGL versions needs to be considered.

 Q: Does Ylikuutio use modern OpenGL (VAOs and VBOs etc.)?
 A: Yes, Ylikuutio uses VAOs (vertex array objects), VBOs (vertex buffer